frannylac/login-form/README.md

 ## Learning project
-This is a learning project, i'm updating my skills update writing different versions of a login form.
+This is a learning project, i'm updating my skills writing different versions of a login form.

 ### Warning
 This project do not accept pull requests.
 This is a learning documentary project, please go to another place to try earn badges and achievements.
 You're warned.
 Do not waste my time.